0wwafa/NodeBattleship/README.md

 ## Install

-Step 1: Connect to server (/home/ubuntu/NodeBattleship).
+Step 1: Sign in to [Amazon Lightsal VPS](https://lightsail.aws.amazon.com/ls/webapp/home/instances).
+Navigate to /home/ubuntu/NodeBattleship.
 You must have nodejs installed.
 Download/clone this repo to your server.

 Step 2: Install dependencies:
 ```